-Tiny Tot program is for three and four year old children and is made up of suitable play training events, games and modified events relevant to the abilities of the Tiny Tot age group.
+Tiny Tot program is for 3 and 4 year old children and is made up of suitable play training events, games and modified events relevant to the abilities of the Tiny Tot age group.
 'Play Training' is a game or series of games and is designed to provide groups of children with activities geared to their interests and concentration span.
 It also seeks to teach the basics of running, jumping and throwing.
 The Tiny Tot age group will only take part in activities at the Centre.
 They cannot participate in any Centre Carnivals or Pentathlons, Regional or State events.
 The parent or guardian of the Tiny Tot athlete must be present while the child is participating.
 Tiny Tots runs from 2.30-3.30pm on our competition days.

 How much is it to register my child and what does my registration fee include?

 Our centre fees are located on our website.
-They can vary from season to season.
+They can vary each season.
 The amount of registration fees payable will depend of which age group your child is in.
 Age groups are determined by the athlete's year of birth.
 Fees include:

 Centre registration fees

 Little Athletics QLD registration fees

 Nomination fees for participating at Little Athletics Regional / State relays